 The driver for Phil Barton’s practice is the sixth great extinction ushering in the Anthroprocene Era crystalised by Gustav Metzger’s 2015 Worldwide Call for Action to Remember Nature.
-This forms the basis for his final major project on for his MA in Art and Science at Central Saint Martins, University of the Arts London which he will complete in June 2020.
+This forms the basis for his final major project on for his MA in Art and Science at Central Saint Martins, University of the Arts London which he completed in July 2020 with Distinction.
+You can see his research paper here: Phil Barton’s Submitted Research Paper

 He builds his creative practice on a 35 year career as a social entrepreneur in local environmental regeneration during which he established and built a number of not for profit organisations including Keep Britain Tidy, Groundwork, the Mersey Basin Trust, the National Centre for Business and Ecology and the Community Technical Aid Centre in Manchester.

-Phil is currently based in North London.
+Phil is based in Rusholme, Manchester UK where, jointly with, and inspired by, his life partner Helena Kettleborough, Phil has established .
 You can contact him by e-mail at:

 If you would like to receive notification about future events and resources please complete the following details: